Parabolic and near-parabolic renormalizations for local degree three: Parabolic renormalization and preliminaries of

-In this section, we review the definitions and theories of Fatou coordinates, horn maps, parabolic renormalization and near-parabolic renormalization etc. For their proofs and more details, see \cite{Shi98,Shi00} and \cite{IS08}.
-The reader who is familiar with the theories and notations can skip this section safely.
+In this section, we first review the definitions of Fatou coordinates, horn maps and parabolic renormalization.
+For more details, see \cite{Shi00a}.
+After that we give some preliminary dynamical properties of the rational map $P$.

-\subsection{Fatou coordinates and horn maps.}
+\subsection{Fatou coordinates and horn maps}